What are the top 5 reasons for hair loss in women?

-Traction Alopecia a common cause for Hair Loss in women
+Traction Alopecia is a common cause of Hair Loss in women

 A common reason for Hair Loss in women is a condition called “Traction Alopecia.”
 Traction Alopecia can occur when hairstyles such as tight ponytails, braids, hairpieces, and weaves cause unnaturally prolonged pulling on the hair follicles.
 This pulling can cause stress and damage to the hair follicles and eventually lead to permanent hair loss in the areas the pulling occurs.

 Receding hairlines, bald spots around the hairline, and overall thinning where the pulling took place are evidence of Traction Alopecia.
 Sometimes the damaged hair follicles can be stimulated by injecting Platelet Rich Plasma into the area of hair loss and regrowth of the hair is a possibility.
 In extreme cases, the only way to grow the hair back is via Hair Transplantation.
-No worries though, Dr. Slater offers FUE Hair Transplantation ( Not scar hair restoration) for women and men and has effectively treated hundreds of patients.
+No worries though, Dr. Slater offers FUE Hair Transplantation ( Not scar hair restoration) and it’s effectively treated hundreds of patients.

 Schock Hair Loss

 Reasons for Hair Loss in women and men include shock or trauma to the body.
 The medical term for this type of hair loss is telogen effluvium This type of hair loss can occur when the body goes through a major change or trauma suddenly.
 Car accidents are often the cause of Shock loss (telogen effluvium).